This post may contain affiliate links which won’t change your price but will share some commission.

 - 1 tbs bacon fat or butter

-Cook the rice in the mixture of water and pineapple juice according the rice package instructions.
+- Cook the rice in the mixture of water and pineapple juice in a medium pot according the rice package instructions.
 If more liquid is needed, add a bit of additional water.

 Mango Chicken Price Breakdown